LLAMA: The Low-Level Abstraction For Memory Access: Related work

 \section{Related work}

+Several attempts have been made to tackle memory layout abstraction and portable optimization, often tied to specific usage scenarios.
+In the following we provide an overview of relevant categories of libraries and technologies and point to some prominent examples.
+This overview is not meant to be exhaustive, but rather give a starting point for the interested reader.
+Table \ref{tbl:feature_comparison} summarizes the features of these libraries and technologies discussed in this section.

 We firmly believe that it is crucial to allow a flexible, problem-specific definition of data structures on the user side, while allowing for optimization of data access and throughput on the hardware side.
-This will become increasingly relevant when democratizing access to HPC and with growing complexity of simulation and data analysis code.
+This will become increasingly relevant with growing complexity of simulation and data analysis code, and also when democratizing access to HPC, allowing domain experts without strong HPC backgrounds to still produce efficient codes.
 Many current solutions approach memory layout optimization from the hardware perspective rather than from the user side.
 We thus think that providing users with more freedom, expressiveness and flexibility when defining their data structures, while still leaving room for optimization, is a good way forward to broaden the user and application base of HPC resources.

-Several attempts have been made to tackle memory layout abstraction and portable optimization, often tied to specific usage scenarios.
-In the following we provide an overview of relevant categories of libraries and technologies and point to some prominent examples.
-This overview is not meant to be exhaustive, but rather give a starting point for the interested reader.